|

 Optimal usage conditions

-Maintenance and preventive repairs
+Preventive maintenance and repairs

-Lubrication and inspection
+Lubrication and monitoring

 Give your devices a second life